Trash Receptacle & Beautification Grant Opportunities

 Eligibility

-Louisiana parishes, municipalities, state agencies, governmental entities, political subdivisions, universities and colleges, KLB Affiliates in good standing, 501c6, and 501c3 organizations are eligible to apply.
+Louisiana parishes, municipalities, state agencies, governmental entities, political subdivisions, universities and colleges and KLB Affiliates in good standing are eligible to apply.

 Requirements and Terms